 “Well, duh!”
 I hear you say.
 And you’re right, creating great content is easier said than done.
 Yet there are plenty of people and posts advising exactly this and leaving it there, as if creating valuable and relevant content was as easy as snapping your fingers.
 But every business blogger knows that it isn’t.

-There’s a mountain of stuff we could cover here as we examine what makes great content great.
-So for simplicity and brevity, let’s look at three key characteristics of search engine-friendly blog posts.
+There’s a mountain of stuff we could cover here as we examine what makes great content great, but that’s for another day.
+For simplicity and brevity, let’s look at three key characteristics of search engine-friendly blog posts.

 Reading a blog post should be like having a snack, not eating a three-course meal.
 Resist the urge to try and tell the world everything you know about a subject in a single post.
 Instead, aim for a length of between 300 and 800 words.
 If that sounds like a lot, don’t worry: In reality, you’ll more often find yourself running over than under.